SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 Let's review the requirements once again.
 We need to perform **two** different block calculations.

-By the first set of calculations we must understand what part of the budget has to be spent on **transportation**.
+By the first set of calculations, we must understand what part of the budget has to be spent on **transportation**.
 You will notice that the logic for doing these calculations only depends on the **number of people in the group**.
 Therefore, we will do a logical breakdown according to the number of football fans.

-We will use conditional statement – a sequence of **`if-else`** blocks.
+We will use a conditional statement – a sequence of **`if-else`** blocks.

 ![](assets/chapter-4-2-images/04.Match-tickets-03.png)

-By the second set of calculations we need to find out what amount will be needed for **purchasing tickets** for the group.
+By the second set of calculations, we need to find out what amount will be needed for **purchasing tickets** for the group.
 According to the requirements, this only depends on the type of tickets that we need to buy.

 Let's use a **`switch-case`** conditional statement.

 ![](assets/chapter-4-2-images/04.Match-tickets-04.png)

-Once we have calculated the **transportation costs** and **ticket costs**, what remains is to calculate the end result and understand if the group of football fans will **attend** Euro Cup 2016 or **not**, by the provided the available parameters.
+Once we have calculated the **transportation costs** and **ticket costs**, what remains is to calculate the final result and understand if the group of football fans will **attend** Euro Cup 2016 or **not**, by the provided the available parameters.

-For the output, in order to spare one **`else` condition** in the construction, we will assume that the group can, by default, attend Euro Cup 2016.
+For the output, to spare one **`else` condition** in the construction, we will assume that the group can, by default, attend Euro Cup 2016.

 ![](assets/chapter-4-2-images/04.Match-tickets-05.png)